pocl/pocl/doc/sphinx/source/install.rst

 - ``-DPOCL_INSTALL_<something>_DIR`` The equivalent of ``--bindir``,
   ``--sbindir`` etc fine-tuning of paths for autotools.
 See the beginning of toplevel CMakeLists.txt for all the variables.
+- ``-DKERNELLIB_HOST_CPU_VARIANTS`` You can control which CPUs the kernel library will be built for.
+Defaults to "native" which will be converted to the build machine's CPU at buildtime.
+Available CPUs are listed by ``llc -mcpu=help``; you can specify multiple CPUs, and pocl will look for a kernel library for the runtime-detected CPU.

+  For x86(64) there is another possibility, ``distro``, which builds a few preselected sse/avx variants covering 99.99% of x86 processors, and pocl will use the most appropriate one at runtime, based on detected CPU features.
+  With ``distro``, the minimum requirement on CPU is SSE2.

+- ``-DENABLE_TESTSUITES`` Which external (source outside pocl) testsuites to enable.
+  For the list of testsuites, see examples/CMakeLists.txt or the ``examples`` directory.
+Set to ``all`` and pocl will try to autodetect & enable everything it can.

+  Note that you may build testsuites outside pocl's build tree, and test multiple pocl builds with a single testsuite directory.
+To use this, run cmake with ``-DTESTSUITE_BASEDIR=<tests-builddir>`` and ``-DTESTSUITE_SOURCE_BASEDIR=<tests-sourcedir>``.
+  The directory structure mirrors that of ``pocl/examples``.
+So to build e.g. AMD SDK 2.9 with ``-DTESTSUITE_BASEDIR=/home/pocltest-build -DTESTSUITE_SOURCE_BASEDIR=/home/pocltest-src``, place the ``AMD-APP-SDK-v2.9-RC-lnx64.tgz`` file into ``/home/pocltest-src/AMDSDK2.9`` directory.

 Known build-time issues